 Multiple studies show that reducing carbohydrate consumption supports weight loss.
-And when the carbs in our lives come mostly from wheat, grains and sugar, we're consuming food that are calorie-laden but don't really have much to offer in terms of nutrition.
+And when the carbs in our lives come mostly from wheat, grains and sugar, we're consuming food that is calorie-laden but doesn't really have much to offer in terms of nutrition.

 The problem is that reducing rice intake when it has been such a huge part of your life is easier said than done.
 Here are some tips for the die-hard rice lovers who need help letting go:

-1. If you can't go cold turkey, systematically reduce intake over time.
+1. If you can't quit cold turkey, systematically reduce intake over time.

 A gradual approach might work for you.
 If you currently consume 1 or more cups of rice per meal, try cutting down to less than 1 cup at every meal, or skip rice at breakfast and have a maximum of 2 cups for the entire day.
 After a couple of weeks, cut down further until you become comfortable with smaller amounts: 1/2 cup per meal, or maybe 1/2 cup for the entire day, or none at all.